moneta-rb/moneta/SPEC.md

 # Additional Options Hashes

 The following methods may all take an additional Hash as a final argument.
 This allows the client to send additional options which can be specified by the adapter (and which may be specified by extensions to this specification).
+The methods MUST NOT modify the supplied option hash.

 * fetch
 * load